 In many cases the first step in addressing complaints that one party may have against another should be a full and frank discussion with the person or persons involved.
-If no satisfactory resolution of the complaint is achieved, or if it is evident that given the nature of the allegations that such a conversation is not appropriate, the Head of Upper School, Head of Middle School, and/or Dean of Student Life will be advised to conduct an investigation of the reported incident.
+If no satisfactory resolution of the complaint is achieved, or if it is evident that given the nature of the allegations that such a conversation is not appropriate, the Upper School Disciplinary Committee, composed of Ran Holeman, Jill Gorman, and Oliver Tingling, will be advised to conduct an investigation of the reported incident.
 The investigation will typically include interviewing all relevant parties (the reporting party, the alleged victim, the alleged perpetrator, any relevant witnesses) and gathering any relevant evidence.
 When it is in the best interests of the parties involved and the school community as a whole, Doane will contract with an outside agency to investigate an allegation of sexual misconduct.

-Once the investigation is completed, the Head of Upper School, Head of Middle School, and/or Dean of Student Life will then deliberate and if appropriate, initiate the disciplinary process, as described on page 31 of this handbook.
+Once the investigation is completed, the Disciplinary Committee will then deliberate and if appropriate, initiate the disciplinary process, as described on page 31 of this handbook.
 As stated in this description, in response to an incident Doane reserves the right, at its sole discretion, to subject a student who has breached this policy to a leave of absence or disciplinary action(s) that may include suspension, removal, or dismissal from the school community.
 Critically, at all times Doane reserves the right, in its sole discretion, to take immediate interim disciplinary action, of any sort or type, when it decides it is in the best interest of the school and/or its populace to take such action.